Install in dev mode

 Action: Click on “Player” in the Scene Tree.

-Result: The Inspector panel updates to show:
+Result: The Properties panel updates to show:

 • Name field: “Player”